-There are few places in the world like Copenhagen during Christmas.
+There are few experiences in the world like Christmas in Copenhagen.
 As a lover of the holiday season and an avowed fan of Dr. Seuss’s How the Grinch Stole Christmas, I was in awe of the place during my trip in December of 2016.
 You may have heard of the concept of hygge, a Danish word that is best defined as a sense of content coziness.
 There is nothing more hygge-alicious than wandering the Christmas markets of Copenhagen while sipping a steamy cup of mulled wine, or gløgg in Danish.
 The Danes, renowned for their impeccable taste in design, sure know how to decorate a city for the holidays.
 I admittedly love me some colorful, gaudy – quite possibly tacky – Christmas lights (lookin’ at you, Madrid), but you won’t see these in the streets of Copenhagen.
-Instead, I found Danish yuletide decor to be more refined: pristine white lights line city streets and buildings, complemented by the occasional splash of color from a heart or pine bough.
+Instead, I found Danish yuletide decor to be more refined: Christmas in Copenhagen means pristine white lights line city streets and buildings, complemented by the occasional splash of color from a heart or pine bough.
 Don’t misinterpret my analysis: Copenhagen holiday décor is NOT boring in the least.
 It’s actually awesome and ultra chic.
 And the city has tons of color year-round: A stop at Nyhavn Harbor or a stroll through the city center will make that abundantly clear.

 Wine-induced wandering through Christmas Markets.